BRP (NASDAQ:DOOO) Releases FY 2022 Earnings Guidance

-Several research firms recently issued reports on DOOO.
-Zacks Investment Research cut BRP from a hold rating to a sell rating in a research report on Thursday, November 25th.
-Northcoast Research upgraded BRP from a neutral rating to a buy rating in a report on Wednesday, August 11th.
-BMO Capital Markets upgraded BRP from a market perform rating to an outperform rating and raised their price target for the company from $100.00 to $154.00 in a report on Tuesday, September 7th.
-CIBC raised their price target on BRP from C$134.00 to C$135.00 and gave the company an outperform rating in a report on Thursday.
-Finally, National Bankshares cut their price target on BRP from C$135.00 to C$131.00 and set an outperform rating for the company in a report on Wednesday, November 24th.
-One research analyst has rated the stock with a sell rating, fourteen have given a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has an average rating of Buy and an average target price of $133.43.
+BRP (NASDAQ:DOOO) last posted its quarterly earnings data on Wednesday, December 1st.
+The company reported $1.48 EPS for the quarter, topping the consensus estimate of $0.94 by $0.54.
+BRP had a negative return on equity of 223.71% and a net margin of 11.90%.
+The firm had revenue of $1.59 billion for the quarter, compared to the consensus estimate of $1.76 billion.
+During the same quarter last year, the company earned $1.60 earnings per share.
+Equities analysts predict that BRP will post 7.38 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, January 14th.
-Stockholders of record on Friday, December 31st will be paid a dividend of $0.102 per share.
-This represents a $0.41 annualized dividend and a dividend yield of 0.52%.
-The ex-dividend date of this dividend is Thursday, December 30th.
-BRP’s dividend payout ratio (DPR) is 5.04%.
+DOOO has been the subject of a number of recent research reports.
+CIBC lifted their target price on BRP from C$134.00 to C$135.00 and gave the stock an outperform rating in a report on Thursday, December 2nd.
+Northcoast Research raised BRP from a neutral rating to a buy rating in a research note on Wednesday, August 11th.
+National Bank Financial decreased their target price on BRP from C$131.00 to C$128.00 and set an outperform rating for the company in a research report on Thursday, December 2nd.
+National Bankshares reduced their price target on BRP from C$135.00 to C$131.00 and set an outperform rating for the company in a research report on Wednesday, November 24th.
+Finally, Stifel Nicolaus boosted their target price on BRP from C$125.00 to C$150.00 and gave the stock a buy rating in a research note on Friday, September 3rd.
+One investment analyst has rated the stock with a hold rating, fourteen have issued a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat, BRP presently has a consensus rating of Buy and a consensus target price of $133.43.

-Several institutional investors have recently modified their holdings of DOOO.
-UBS Group AG boosted its position in BRP by 7.2% during the 3rd quarter.
-UBS Group AG now owns 1,821 shares of the company’s stock worth $168,000 after purchasing an additional 122 shares during the period.
-LPL Financial LLC acquired a new stake in shares of BRP in the third quarter valued at approximately $200,000.
-Dimensional Fund Advisors LP increased its stake in shares of BRP by 79.0% in the third quarter.
-Dimensional Fund Advisors LP now owns 10,295 shares of the company’s stock valued at $954,000 after purchasing an additional 4,542 shares during the period.
-Finally, Morgan Stanley increased its stake in shares of BRP by 40.6% in the second quarter.
-Morgan Stanley now owns 547,463 shares of the company’s stock valued at $42,900,000 after purchasing an additional 157,974 shares during the period.
-Hedge funds and other institutional investors own 30.04% of the company’s stock.
+Several institutional investors have recently made changes to their positions in DOOO.
+UBS Group AG grew its position in shares of BRP by 7.2% in the third quarter.
+UBS Group AG now owns 1,821 shares of the company’s stock valued at $168,000 after purchasing an additional 122 shares in the last quarter.
+LPL Financial LLC purchased a new position in BRP in the third quarter worth approximately $200,000.
+Dimensional Fund Advisors LP grew its position in BRP by 79.0% in the third quarter.
+Dimensional Fund Advisors LP now owns 10,295 shares of the company’s stock worth $954,000 after acquiring an additional 4,542 shares during the period.
+Finally, Morgan Stanley grew its position in BRP by 40.6% in the second quarter.
+Morgan Stanley now owns 547,463 shares of the company’s stock worth $42,900,000 after acquiring an additional 157,974 shares during the period.
+30.04% of the stock is owned by institutional investors and hedge funds.

 About BRP